INTRODUCTION

 KATZ’ ART CHRONOLOGY

 *February 14, 2013, an exhibit of Jonathan Ned Katz’s art opened at the Leslie Lohman Museum of Gay and Lesbian Art, in Soho, in New York City, initiated and curated by the noted art historian Jonathan David Katz (the two are not related).
-The show closed March 17, 2013.
+The show closed on March 17, 2013.

 In May 2012, a painting by Katz, Man Sitting (on Blue), was sold to collector Andree Abecassis.

 *The following notice about Katz’s art appeared in The Newsletter of the Queer Caucus for Art, College Art Association, Vol. 23, No. 2 October 2011: Jonathan Ned Katz, now best known for his pioneering histories of LGBT life, had an earlier career as a visual artist.
-As a youth he won competitive entrance as an art major to New York City’s prestigious public High School of Music and Art, and later worked for 12 years as a professional textile designer.
+As a youth, he won competitive entrance as an art major to New York City’s prestigious public High School of Music and Art, and later worked for 12 years as a professional textile designer.
 For the first time, Katz exhibited recent works in the Biennial Art Show in the Fire Island Pines on Saturday, August 6.
 After a 30-year hiatus, around 2004, Jonathan Ned Katz returned to visual art-making and has since then regularly attended male figure drawing sessions at the Leslie/Lohman Gay Men’s Erotic Drawing Workshop, at New York’s Gay Center, and in other gay venues around the city, producing a series of always sensuous, sometimes sexual, paintings on paper.
-Employing a variety of media (tempera paint, pastels, colored pencils, glitter glue, and occasionally collage), Katz has developed a style influenced by folk art, child art, and so-called “primitive art.”
+Employing a variety of media (tempera paint, pastels, colored pencils, glitter glue, and occasionally collage), Katz has developed a style influenced by folk art, child art, and outsider art.
 Among visual artists now exploring new approaches to gay male life and the erotic, Katz’s style is distinctly his own.
 Katz is now preparing for his first solo art show.
 On January 29, 2013, an exhibition of Katz’s art will open at the Leslie-Lohman Gallery, in Soho, in New York City, initiated and curated by the noted art historian Jonathan David Katz (the two are not related).
 Jonathan Ned Katz is predicting that, in the next few years, art focusing on LGBT themes, by homosexual and heterosexual artists, will at last be recognized in the mainstream art world as a distinct, influential genre of visual art, just as feminist art and art by women, African Americans, and Latino creators, among others, has finally been recognized, after a long struggle.
 A large retrospective of Katz’s art is viewable at JonathanNedKatzArt.com.
 Purchasers of Katz’s art receive a free bonus, a signed poster Katz created for a possible queer art show.
 If you would like to see a copy email Katz at jnk123@mac.com

-*Katz is one of the artists featured in the documentary video “Dirty Drawings, Happy Endings” shown at the Boston LGBT film festival in 2011.
+*Katz is one of the artists featured in the documentary video “Dirty Drawings, Happy Endings” shown at the Boston LGBT Film Festival in 2011.
 For a preview, see: http://www.dirtydrawings.net/Dirty_Drawings/trailer.html

 *In a month-long group show, Seductions, opening on April 28, 2011, and curated by Harvey Redding at the PJS Exhibitions Gallery on 14th Street in New York City, Katz’s tempera painting “Man” appeared and was sold to a collector, setting a record price for this artist’s work.